mlpack/blog/doc/tutorials/Manish2018Summary.md

 - Truly speaking, performing simulations was one of the most tedious but can't deny, it was one of the most valuable as well.
 Sometimes it even used to take days to see the results.
 But I was fortunate enough to have a caring mentor and organization, who aided me at every point and even provided me the access to a good build system, which made this work a lot easier.

+- [ Visit ](http://mlpack.org/gsocblog/ManishKumarPage.html) all previous GSoC blogs.

 ## Conclusion

 Ah, this was one of the best experience I ever had.
 I didn't thought that these 3 months will pass this quickly.
 Each and every day was full of new encounters.
 I couldn't have expected more.
 I am thankful to Ryan, Marcus & whole of the awesome mlpack organization for this wonderful period of time.
 Thanks, Ryan for always being there and helping me out at each and every step.
 I appreciate all the help you provided and all the patience you kept with me.
 Without your thoughtful  & clever ideas, I don't think the project could have been in the state, it is now.
 Also, a big thanks to Marcus for helping out every time I asked.
 I really appreciate all you did for me when I was stuck with benchmarking scripts.
 Finally, I am grateful to Google for providing me a once in a lifetime experience, eventually making me more comfortable with open source.
-GSoC is definitely a novel program helping thousands of students worldwide.
+GSoC is definitely a novel program helping thousands of students worldwide. (◕‿◕)